pwinston/webmon/README.md

 The `SharedMemoryManager` forks the main process so it can start a little manager process that will talk to remote clients.
-This second process wants the same overall context of the first process, but it going to run some little server, it does not want to run napari itself.
+This second process wants the same overall context of the first process, but it runs a little server of some sort, it does not want to run napari itself.

 # Future Work